zyedidia/riscinator/README.md

 git clone --recursive https://github.com/zyedidia/riscinator
 ```

+Chisel uses [espresso](https://github.com/chipsalliance/espresso) for logic
+minimization, so you must install it to build Riscinator.
+Run `mkdir build; cd
+build; cmake ..; make` and then copy the built binary onto your PATH.

 The makefile has the following targets:

 * `make`/`make build`: generate FIRRTL and Verilog in `generated/`.